 4Visible burglar alarm

 If you have a burglar alarm system, make sure ‘bell boxes’ are visible on your property to let potential burglars know you have an alarm.
-You can also get fake burglar alarm boxes - 20% of Which? members asked have one of these - which cost around £15 to £20, if you can't afford to get a full alarm system fitted.
+You can also get fake burglar alarm boxes - 26% of Which? members asked have one of these - which cost around £15 to £20, if you can't afford to get a full alarm system fitted.

-Visit our page on burglar alarm costs for more advice on the types of alarms and prices, as well as what to avoid if you're thinking of getting one, and how you could save as much as nearly £400 on your burglar alarm cost.
+Visit our page on burglar alarm costs for more advice on the types of alarms and prices, what to avoid if you're thinking of getting one, and how you could save as much as nearly £400 on your burglar alarm cost.

 5Burglar-proof your garden

 - Gravel around your home is a great deterrent, as it makes it harder for burglars to approach without alerting the occupant.

-- Make sure hedges are trimmed back so your property is not hidden completely from view.
+- Make sure hedges are trimmed back so your property is not hidden from view.

 - Do some defensive gardening – plant shrubs with thorns at the borders of your home so burglars aren't able to hide in them.

-- Put in strong gates or fences to any part of your garden accessible from outside, ideally 2m high and with 30-45cm of open-ended trellising at the top - if they jump the fence and break this, it will be heard.
+- Put in strong gates or fences to any part of your garden accessible from outside, ideally 2 metres high and with 30-45cm of open-ended trellising at the top - if they jump the fence and break this, it will be heard.

-- Use padlocks on sheds and consider getting a battery-powered alarm, which can cost as little as £15.
+- Use padlocks on shed doors, and consider fitting them with a small, battery-powered alarm, which can cost as little as £15.

 CCTV or wireless cameras can be an extra security measure to put burglars off, but they're not for everyone - only 10% of our members surveyed have one.
 Read our guide to find out more about home CCTV.

 Smoke alarms and carbon dioxide monitors

-As well as all the above security measures, it's worth thinking about getting a and carbon monoxide monitor, too, to protect yourself from other hazards.
+As well as all the above security measures, consider installing a smoke alarm and carbon monoxide monitor, too, to protect yourself from other hazards.
 You can buy these on their own, or as part of a package with some burglar alarms.